majkinetor/au/README.md

 however, its way easier to setup global variable with manual intervention on multiple packages.

-There is also a special variable `$au_GalleryUrl` using which you can change the URL that is used to check if package is already pushed.
-It defaults to https://chocolatey.org and you can change it if you need to this option for 3rd party or internal package repositories.
+There is also a special variable `$au_GalleryPackageRootUrl` that can be added to `update.ps1` to change the URL that is used to check if package is already pushed.
+It defaults to https://chocolatey.org/packages and you can change it if you need to this option for 3rd party or internal package repositories.

+> Note: The `$au_GalleryUrl` variable was replaced by `$au_GalleryPackageRootUrl`.
+The `$au_GalleryUrl` will still work for compatibility, but makes assumptions about the URL that may not work for some repositories.

 ### Reusing the AU updater with metapackages